Best recession proof stocks to buy in 2023

 Even the biggest businesses in the world can fall on hard times during a recession.
 Some companies however, perform well during economic downturns and are recession proof.
-Read on to find the best five stocks to buy in a recession.
+Read on to find the best five stocks to buy during a recession in 2023.

 What are the top recession proof stocks to buy?